PhilSchoeb/docker-project/DOCKER.md

 docker-compose up -d
 ```

-As above, the app will be available at `http://localhost:8000`.
+As above, the serving app will be available at `http://localhost:8000`.

+The Streamlit app will be available at `http://localhost:8501`.

 #### Rebuild the Docker images